Marketing Best Practices

 The final element of your property description is the call to action – the language and button through which someone reaches out and engages with your company.
 The call to action you use will largely depend on what you want prospects to do.

 Are you scheduling tours?
 Fielding calls?
 Channeling outreach to specific people in your company?

 Make sure you very specific about what they are requesting when they click the call to action button.
 This is how you will actually capture and nurture new leads.

-Keep the below tips in mind next time you write a description for your property listing to improve your chances of converting visitors to potential prospects
+Keep the below tips in mind next time you write a description that will be featured in your commercial real estate website design to improve your chances of converting visitors to potential prospects

 Provide the facts quickly in clear English.
 Nobody wants to read a wall of text so use this opportunity to succinctly provide all the key information that is relevant to your target audience.

 The majority of your audience are scanning through your listing, not actually reading!